Ionic-Notes/.github/profile/README.md

 ## Contact

-If you have any questions, comments, or suggestions, you can contact me at [Your Email Address].
+If you have any questions, comments, or suggestions, you can contact me at hi@ionicnotes.com.

 Happy coding!